Welcome to today's edition of the Rush 24-7 podcast.

 There's some Democrats being brought into the Republican primary by Trump.

-But it it uh my point is it couldn't hurt to explain why you're gonna repeal it, because when you get into that, you are defining what we're running against.
+But my point is, it couldn't hurt to explain why you're going to repeal it, because when you get into that, you are defining what we're running against.

-And that takes me back to the Amir Tahari piece of the New York Post yesterday.
+And that takes me back to the Amir Tahari piece in the New York Post yesterday.

 That liberalism, liberalism, multiculturalism is what led to Brussels.